philss/floki/README.md

 # => ["example"]
 ```

-You can also get attributes from elements that you already have:
+You can get attributes from elements that you already have:

 ```elixir
 Floki.find(html, ".example")